WICG/digital-credentials/README.md

 ## Scope

 This project covers the requesting mechanisms for digital identities, including secure presentation aspects.
-It does not include the issuance process for establishing a digital identity nor UI/UX considerations beyond privacy aspects related to data protection during the request process.
+It does not yet encompass the issuance process for establishing a digital identity nor UI/UX considerations beyond privacy aspects related to data protection during the request process.

 ## Trying out the API